jincheng9/R-in-Action/part1/notes.md

 multiline comment with #.
 3. Assigning a value to a nonexistent element of a vector, matrix, array, or list will expand that structure to accommodate the new value.
 For example, consider the following:
-4. Pay attention to package priority: for example, the function filter() exists in both package 'stats' and package 'dplyr', if we want to use the filter in dplyr, we need to use dplyr::filter() or load package 'dplyr' later than package 'stats'
 ```R
 > x <- c(8, 6, 4)
 > x[7] <- 10